Some Cubans returning from Venezuela test positive for COVID-19

 "Fifty-six-year-old Cuban citizen.
 Resident of San Luis municipality, Pinar del Rio province.
 Traveler arriving from Venezuela," reads one of five case reports published on Monday.
 The Sancti Spiritus provincial paper Escambray reported "the new case is a public health collaborator, from Venezuela who resides in Venegas, Yaguajay," referring to another patient.

-The Trump administration claims Cuban public health professionals in Venezuela are security agents, but in the same breath says they are real doctors and nurses being trafficked and abused by their Communist-run government.
-Cuba vehemently denies that.
-Cuban officials have countered that Washington should worry more about its own citizens' health.
+The Trump administration claims Cuban public health professionals in Venezuela are security agents, but at the same time says they are real doctors and nurses being trafficked and abused by their Communist-run government.
+Cuba vehemently denies the accusations, and Cuban officials have countered that Washington should worry more about its own citizens' health.

 ALSO READ